-Modak’s Data fingerprinting provides a index value which differentiates between other record values, this value is called as fuzzy value and index is called as fuzzy index these are called as fingerprints of the data which are unique in nature, these values are used to match a similar leaves of a branch.
+Modak’s Data Fingerprinting provides an index value that differentiates between other record values; this value is called as fuzzy value and the index is called as fuzzy index.
+These are called fingerprints of the data which are unique, these values are used to match similar leaves of a branch.

-For example, if there are different tables where the column is labelled as “col”, “column”, “col1”, but the data which is shared in the columns are same, then the data is checked, a hash will be generated against that column, a score between 0 to 1 is generated and then mapping of the data takes place by merging the columns.
+For example, if there are different tables where the column is labeled as “col”, “column”, “col1”, but the data which is shared in the columns are the same, then the data is checked, a hash will be generated against that column, a score between 0 to 1 is generated and then the mapping of the data takes place by merging the columns.